Jan Muršak

-Jan Muršak (born 20 January 1988) is a professional Slovenian ice hockey player for Frölunda HC of the Swedish Hockey League (SHL).
+Jan Muršak (born 20 January 1988) is a Slovenian professional ice hockey player for EC KAC of the ICE Hockey League (ICEHL).
 Muršak first played hockey in Slovenia as a member of HDK Maribor before he left to spend one season in the Czech junior league.
-He was then selected by the Detroit Red Wings in the 2006 NHL Entry Draft and moved to the major junior Ontario Hockey League (OHL) and played for two teams, the Saginaw Spirit and Belleville Bulls.
+He was then selected by the Detroit Red Wings in the 2006 NHL entry draft and moved to the major junior Ontario Hockey League (OHL) and played for two teams, the Saginaw Spirit and Belleville Bulls.
 After finishing his junior career Muršak then joined the Red Wings American Hockey League (AHL) affiliate, the Grand Rapids Griffins in 2008.

 Playing career

 European career and juniors

 Muršak developed his skills in his hometown ice hockey club HDK Maribor where he played until the age of 17.
 As a youth, he played in the 2001 and 2002 Quebec International Pee-Wee Hockey Tournaments with a team from Slovenia.
 He later transferred to Czech club HC Ceské Budejovice for which he played for a season in CZE-U20 youth development league.

 In 2006 he was selected by the Detroit Red Wings as the 182nd overall draft pick (6th round).
 During the same year Muršak was drafted by the Saginaw Spirit in 1st Round of the 2006 CHL Import Draft, 33rd overall.
 He had a successful first season for Saginaw which earned him a playoff call up for the Grand Rapids Griffins, AHL affiliate to the Detroit Red Wings.
 In his second OHL season, Muršak was traded from the Saginaw Spirit, to the Belleville Bulls where he stayed until the end of the season, before moving on to play regularly for Grand Rapids in the AHL.